Symptoms Of Gonorrhoea

 There are plenty of ways you can protect yourself from gonorrhoea bacteria and still enjoy sexual contact with one sex partner or multiple partners.

 The first thing you need is infection protection, like a condom or a dental dam for oral sex.
 These prevent the fluids from transmitting any sexually transmitted infections.

 There are other ways you can protect your sexual health from this infection.
-Reduce the number of sexual partners you have and get tested regularly for STIs.
+Have open conversations with potential partners, and get tested regularly for STIs.

-It's recommended that you test for STIs once a year, but home testing kits are available, meaning you don't always have to go to the clinic.
+It's recommended that you test for STIs at least once a year, but home testing kits are available, meaning you don't always have to go to the clinic.
 Education is also useful.